 To start the year, I always have students graph data using graph paper for a couple weeks.
 I think students need to be able to do it themselves and understand the basic considerations of choosing scales, deciding what to plot where, and finding slopes and y-intercepts manually before having a device/computer do it for them.

-I ended up writing a quick online data analysis tool (using the graphing capabilities of CanvasJS).
+In June of 2016, I wrote a quick online data analysis tool (using the graphing capabilities of CanvasJS).
 Check it out here.
 It does most of what I need it to, which is to take a set of data, graph it, allow students to linearize it (graph y vs. x2, y vs. 1/x, etc.), and output the best-fit line equation.

 Improvements I may try to implement in the future: